-Meet Our Expert
+Meet the Expert

-Sonia Batra, MD, MSC, MPH is a board-certified dermatologist in Los Angeles, California.
+- Sonia Batra, MD, MSC, MPH is a board-certified dermatologist in Los Angeles, California.
 She operates her private practice and also contributes to dermatological publications such as the Journal of the American Academy of Dermatology.

-Keep reading to learn more about facial dandruff and how to stop it from happening!
+Keep reading to learn more about facial dandruff and how to stop it from happening.

 What Exactly is Facial Dandruff?

 First things first—facial dandruff isn't just dry skin.
 You can't treat or prevent it by simply applying more moisturizer to the affected areas of your face.
-"This very common problem is officially called seborrheic dermatitis," Lortscher says.
+"This very common problem is officially called seborrheic dermatitis," says Lortscher.
 "Seborrheic dermatitis occurs in areas of the body that are rich in oil glands, so the central face is a prime target.
 Many people also have itching and flaking in the scalp, although both areas are not necessarily affected; the central chest may be involved as well."
-The onset of this problem varies with age, usually heightening around puberty, and many suffer with it well into adulthood.
+The onset of this problem varies with age, usually heightening around puberty, and many suffer from it well into adulthood.

 Use a Zinc Cleansing Bar

 There are a number of different treatment options, depending on the severity of the case.
-Lortscher recommends using a Vanicream Pyrithione Zinc Cleansing Bar ($9) two to three times per week.
+Lortscher recommends using a Vanicream Pyrithione Zinc Cleansing Bar two to three times per week.
 It's specially formulated for treating seborrheic dermatitis.

 "Avoid bars that contain cocoa butter, which can trigger acne breakout in some people.
-Lather the bar soap in your hands, apply to the face, and leave on for a minute or so before rinsing off.
+Lather the bar soap in your hands, apply it to the face, and leave it on for a minute or so before rinsing off.
 If your skin is not becoming dry or tight, your skin might tolerate a zinc bar soap more often," he says.
 As for subscribers of Curology, they have access to other effective treatments.
 "Zinc pyrithione is available in some of our medications, providing antimicrobial action against both bacteria and fungus.
 Azelaic acid, another ingredient found in certain Curology formulas, also helps combat fungus, as well as direct anti-inflammatory properties, helping both acne and seborrheic dermatitis."
 Read more about its prescription-grade ingredients here.

 Try an Anti-Dandruff Shampoo

 "I always tell my patients that if their skin is 'hospitable' and prone to facial dandruff, it will periodically flare, and the best treatment is to maintain by keeping yeast counts low," Batra says.
-To do this, try an anti-dandruff shampoo like Head & Shoulders Classic Clean Dandruff Shampoo ($6).
+To do this, try an anti-dandruff shampoo like Head & Shoulders Classic Clean Dandruff Shampoo.
 "A good maintenance option is using an over-the-counter anti-dandruff shampoo with zinc or selenium as a face wash.
 It can be left on for five minutes before rinsing off about two to three times per week."

-Seek Out a Natural Remedy, Like Apple Cider Vinegar
+Seek Out a Natural Remedy